Why do I NEED a home charger for my electric car? | Electrifying

 #electriccars #homecharging #evs

-If you're considering buying an electric automobile or have simply got one, you may be wondering why you require to spend for a proper house charger.
+If you're considering buying an automobile or have simply got one, you may be wondering why you require to spend for a proper house charger.
 After all, all electrical vehicles can, in theory, be refuelled from the standard three pin plug – like the one you have on your wall.

-The quick response if you actually can't be troubled to view our video for another 2 minutes is that they are much safer, faster and will make your electric life SO much simpler.
+The quick response if you actually can't be troubled to view our video for another 2 minutes is that they are much safer, faster and will make your life SO much simpler.
 They can likewise spend for themselves in simply a few years.
 However there's a bit more to it than that!

 Let's begin with safety, for example.
 Your electric automobile may include a charging adaptor (referred to as a granny battery charger) that will allow you to plug your vehicle into a three-pin socket.